 Dynamic workshops running pre and post Conference.

-A full day of studio and gallery tours with unique access to local jewellery artists’ studios.
+Opportunities for studio and gallery tours with unique access to local jewellery artists’studios.

-Network opportunities encouraging connections with fellow artists and conference delegates are supported by morning tea, lunch and afternoon tea provided on the Conference days.
+Network opportunities encouraging connections with fellow artists and conference delegatesare supported by morning tea, lunch and afternoon tea provided on Conference day.

 Exhibitions, including the JMGA National Members Exhibition, Graduate Metal 16, Identities in metal: Alister Yiap Gallery, and an Indigenous Jewellery exhibition, featuring and curated by First Nations artists and makers.

 Coinciding with the JMGA conference is IOTA:24, the Indian Ocean Craft Triennial.
 Its flagship exhibitions and festival program (over 50 exhibitions and events) will feature the best craft of the Indian Ocean region.
 Several of these events will be in partnership with JMGA exhibits.

-For more information please check back in the coming months, alternatively you can email the conference committee at email@example.com
+For more information please check back later this month, alternatively you can email the conference committee at firstname.lastname@example.org

 Workshop co-odinator: Claire Townsend